joeyallen761/joeyallen761.github.io/_pages/about.md

 In addition to human-computer interaction, I am also interested in the interaction of technology and society--how can we use tech to improve the world, and what can go wrong along the way?

-If any of these topics are interesting to you, please don't heistate to reach out via e-mail!
+If any of these topics are interesting to you, please don't hesitate to reach out via e-mail!
 I would love to learn about more people, projects, and ideas in this space.